 “To be or not to be?”
 For retailers today, that’s no longer the question.
 Even before events at the start of the decade forced traditional businesses to become digital-first eCommerce businesses, the verdict was already in.
 Selling online is the present, not the future.

-The big question now wasn’t once uttered in the works of William Shakespeare, but it still demands to take centre-stage.
+The big question we have now wasn’t once uttered in the works of William Shakespeare, but it still demands to take centre-stage.
 How do retailers give a consistent and excellent customer experience across their various online and in-store channels?

 For many people, shopping in a store with a customer service agent is still the gold standard.
 Personally, instead of making my way through the often inadequate website search engine to find my item, I’d much rather be directed by a product expert who can give me tips, advice and lend his or her expertise.

-Digital humans working in retail can bring back the benefits of a customer service rep to an online shopping experience.
+Digital humans working in retail bring back the benefits of a customer service rep to an online shopping experience.
 In fact, it’s something I’ve been working on for some time, with the goal of putting back what’s been lost in the race to do everything digitally.
 In many ways, doing this is replicating the human interactions people have traditionally had with customer service reps in a store – to connect with shoppers in the way they’re most used to.

-Here are some eCommerce customer experience strategies we’ve recently been using to bring a digital human into a retail app or website, which you might also like to consider for your own eCommerce CX strategy.
+So with that success in mind, here are some eCommerce customer experience strategies we’ve recently been using to bring a digital human into a retail app or website, which you might also like to consider for your own eCommerce CX strategy.